 In the presence of the last earthly remains of our Comrade [name], whose loss we mourn but whose spirit still lives, may we, as citizens and members of The Royal Canadian Legion, be charged anew with the full sense of our duties and responsibilities to our country and our organization.
 May we ever strive to uphold the principles of unselfish service which led us to serve our God and our country in time of war and in peace, so that we may continue to serve, even unto death.

-- d.
-The Clergy or Comrade in Charge places a single poppy on the casket; - e.
-A prayer which is optional.
-The following is suggested.
+- c.
+The Faith representative or Comrade in Charge places a single poppy on the casket; - d.
+A prayer to the Faith is optional.